 Strict cultural protocols around lighting fires were once common and today many of our partnerships with Aboriginal groups still maintain these protocols through the role of elders in determining where and when controlled burns are ignited.

 In addition to natural fire regimes there are many contemporary threats including arson, climate change, land clearing and land degradation (primarily from agriculture).

-Invasive grasses such as Buffel (Cenchrus ciliaris) and Gamba grass (Andropogon gayanus) are now significantly increasing the wildfire risk and ecological degradation across large areas and are a key threat we target.
+Invasive grasses such as Buffel (Cenchrus ciliaris) and Gamba grass (Andropogon gayanus) are now significantly increasing the bushfire risk and ecological degradation across large areas and are a key threat we target.

 Fire management planning

 There’s no 'one-size fits all' approach to fire management.
-Every landscape is unique, and so is the potential impact of wildfire.
+Every landscape is unique, and so is the potential impact of bushfire.

 National Fire Program Manager, Richard Geddes, leads our reserve staff and science team in individually assessing every property.
 We combine the latest satellite technology with the knowledge of key partners on the ground (including neighbours and Traditional Owners) to map key conservation targets and threats.

 The tropical savannas of Northern Australia are some of the most naturally fire-prone landscapes in the world.
-A high risk of wildfires comes with the annual ‘dry season’ that leaves the landscape tinder dry at the hottest time of the year and lightning regularly starts wildfires.
+A high risk of bushfires comes with the annual ‘dry season’ that leaves the landscape tinder dry at the hottest time of the year and lightning regularly starts bushfires.

 Bush Heritage has several important partnerships with Aboriginal groups in Northern Australia including across Arnhem Land, the North Kimberley and Cape York, where the careful use of fire through prescribed burning is the most important tool for conserving biodiversity and cultural sites.

 Our Reserves at Yourka and Carnavon are under threat most years due to lightning strikes.